Economic & National Security

 No conflict scenario required to make this case.
 Fleet deficit grows every year.
 Budget is appropriated.
 Production capacity — not funding, not authority — is the constraint.

 The commercial demand does not depend on any external threat or economic shock to be valid.
-It is structural: 265 large oceangoing vessels are required to serve documented domestic cargo routes.
-We have 92.
-Legacy yards are at full utilization sustaining those 92, with operators conducting costly life extensions because new domestic production is unavailable at competitive cost and schedule.
+It has two compounding sources: the fleet has never grown to match reindustrialization demand, and operators cannot replace aging vessels because new domestic production is unavailable at competitive cost and schedule.
 Every year the gap is not addressed is a year the fleet ages further, maintenance costs rise, and the structural undercapacity in domestic trade compounds.
 The commercial case stands entirely on its own.

 Without domestic shipbuilding capacity, both paths end the same way — commercial decline and strategic exposure compound until neither is recoverable on any reasonable timeline.